 The Nurture group sessions are carefully structured, with the same predictable routine each day.
 These routines enable the children to feel secure and safe.

 Each session begins with circle time, where the children have opportunities to develop a wide range of skills and attitudes such as confidence, self-esteem, talking and listening.
 It is also used to address certain issues such as positive attitudes to learning, emotional literacy, behaviour management and positive social interaction.
-After circle time the children are directed to work on their curriculum targets which are set by their class teacher, and are linked to the nurture group topic.
+After circle time the children are directed to work on their curriculum, which is adapted from the work of their mainstream class.
 Children work either individually with staff or in small focus groups.
 After work has been completed there is time for social interaction and free play.
 Before the end of the session the children and adults sit together at the table for snack time.
-The children have the opportunity to practise their social skills, helping to serve each other, and work together to tidy away afterwards.
+The children have the opportunity to practice their social skills, helping to serve each other, and work together to tidy away afterwards.
 The sessions end with story time, stickers, rewards and prizes.
 The children are then escorted back to their class for the end of the school day.

-The Nurture group has a pet rabbit Fudge, who live in the Nurture room during the week, and goes home with Mrs Walker at weekends and during school holidays.
-The children take turns in caring for the rabbit, which include feeding, grooming, and helping to clean the rabbit hutch.
-There are plenty of opportunities for the children to enjoy playing with Fudge.
-Please inform the nurture room staff if your child has an allergy to pets.
+The Nurture group has a visit from the Trust’s nurture dog, Arlo, each week.
+The children take turns in caring for Arlo, which includes feeding, grooming, and helping to look after him.
+There are plenty of opportunities for the children to enjoy playing with Arlo.

-The Nurture group staff keep in close contact with the children’s class teacher including the use of a ‘home/school diary’.
-The diary is used for comments to be recorded between the Nurture group staff, the class teacher and parents/carers.
+The Nurture group staff keep in close contact with the children’s class teacher about their progress.
+A Boxall profile is used to assess children’s needs and to help the nurture group staff set Social Emotional Mental Health (SEMH) targets, which are addressed during each nurture group session.
 The children’s progress is monitored regularly, and half-termly review meetings take place with the Nurture group staff, the child’s class teacher and the school SENDCO.